FeTS-AI/Challenge/singularity_example/readme.md

-# Guide for singularity example
+# Guide for singularity containers

 This repository contains examples for how to prepare a container submission for task 2:
 - A simplistic example using a dummy prediction algorithm (`_simple`)
-- An example using nnUNet-models to make predictions (`_nnunet`) Each features a definition file (`.def`) and a python script that calls the actual prediction function (`prediction_*.py`).
+- An example using nnUNet-models to make predictions (`_nnunet`) Each features a definition file (`.def`), which is used to *build* the container, and a python script that performs the actual prediction (`prediction_*.py`) when the container is *run*.

 Instructions on how to build and run a singularity container are given below.
 For a comprehensive introduction to singularity, [this tutorial](https://singularity-tutorial.github.io/) (external resource) is recommended.
 Note that singularity has to be installed [(instructions)](https://sylabs.io/guides/3.7/user-guide/quick_start.html#quick-installation-steps).
+You can build and run an example from above to check that your installation is working.
+If you want to try the nnunet example, you also have to install [nnunet](https://github.com/MIC-DKFZ/nnUNet#installation) and download pretrained models.

 ## Building a container
+A definition file is required to build a container.
+You can start from the example `.def`-files provided in this repo to create your own and then run
 ```
 singularity build --fakeroot container_simple.sif container_simple.def
 ```
+where `container_simple` should be replaced with your file names.
 With `--fakeroot`, you don't need to build with sudo (security option).
+Make sure that all files that are required at test-time are copied to the container when you build it.
+The container will not have access to your filesystem and environment when evaluated in the testing phase!

 Tip for debugging: use the `--sandbox` option, as described [here](https://singularity-tutorial.github.io/03-building/).

 ## Running a container
-This is the command that will be executed at test time:
+Once you have successfully built your container, it's time to test it on some data.
+This is the command that will be executed at test-time (see also [`run_submission.py`](../scripts/run_submission.py)):
 ```
 DATA_DIR=/path/to/test/data/dir
 OUT_DIR=/path/to/output/dir
 export SINGULARITY_BINDPATH="$DATA_DIR:/data:ro,$OUT_DIR:/out_dir:rw"
 singularity run -C --writable-tmpfs --net --network=none --nv container_simple.sif -i /data -o /out_dir
 ```
-The environment variable makes sure that all necessary data files can be accessed from within the container as [bind](https://singularity-tutorial.github.io/05-bind-mounts/) [mounts](https://sylabs.io/guides/3.7/user-guide/bind_paths_and_mounts.html) (pattern `src:dest:read-write-mode`).
+`SINGULARITY_BINDPATH` makes sure that all necessary data files can be accessed from within the container as [bind](https://singularity-tutorial.github.io/05-bind-mounts/) [mounts](https://sylabs.io/guides/3.7/user-guide/bind_paths_and_mounts.html) (pattern `src:dest:read-write-mode`).
 Please insert the path to your data and output directory here before running the script and make sure the data is in the form described [here](../readme.md#requirements)!

 Description of the `singularity run` options (see also `singularity run --help`):
 - `--C` : Restrict access to host filesytem and environment to a minimum